jcorioland/jcorioland.github.io/_posts/2019-09-11-terraform-microsoft-azure-modules.markdown

 - other `*.tf` files: contain the definition of the resources and data sources related to each other that you are using to deploy your infrastructure (for example `network.tf` and `virtual_machine.tf`...)
 - `README.md`: it's always useful to document what the Terraform project does.
 A readme file is perfect for that :)

-## Resource definition VS Data Source
+## Resource Definitions VS Data Sources

 There are two ways to reference an instance of a service running in Azure when working with Terraform.
 You can use a resource definition, with the `resource` keyword, like this is done in the snippets above or you can use a data source, with the `data` keyword: